List of Transformers animated series: Transformers: War for Cybertron Trilogy

 Transformers: War for Cybertron Trilogy is a CGI anime-influenced animation series that was first released on Netflix on July 30, 2020.

 F.J.
 DeSanto, the showrunner of the Prime Wars Trilogy animated series, returns in the same position, alongside writers George Krstic, Gavin Hignight and Brandon M. Easton and voice actors Jake Foushee, Jason Marnocha and Frank Todaro reprising their roles as Optimus Prime, Megatron and Starscream.

 Three seasons, dubbed "Chapters", were released, in conjunction with the eponymous toyline: Siege, Earthrise and Kingdom, accumulating to a total of 18 episodes.

 Transformers: BotBots

 An animated series based on the 2018 BotBots collectable was released.
 Like the War for Cybertron Trilogy animated series, Transformers: BotBots was released as a Netflix original series, premiering on March 25, 2022.
 It is the first comedy series of the Transformers franchise, and has minimal ties and references to the wider franchise.

 Transformers: EarthSpark

 In late 2020, Hasbro announced that a new animated Transformers series was in development for 2022.
-The series was later officially titled Transformers: EarthSpark and premiered on November 11, 2022 on the Paramount+ streaming service and Nickelodeon.
+The series was later officially titled Transformers: EarthSpark and premiered on November 11, 2022 on the Paramount+ streaming service and Nickelodeon and concluded on December 5, 2025.